 High Production Costs and Quality Control Issues

-The market for fermented ingredients is impeded by the high cost associated with its production as well as strict regulations surrounding quality control.
+The market for fermented ingredient is impeded by the high cost associated with its production as well as strict regulations surrounding quality control.
 Fermentation entails the use of specific bioreactors, an environment that needs to be stringently controlled, and specific microbial strains, all of which adds up to higher operational costs.
 Moreover, fluctuations in the availability of raw materials and microbial performance makes production consistency a challenge for large-scale commercialization.

 Keenly, we note that regulation compliance also increases prices for food safety, pharmaceuticals, and other cosmetics, as manufacturers have to comply with rigorous testing, labelling, and certification regimes to guarantee the safety and effectiveness of their products.